squareops/road-to-devops/Level-3/M2-HandsOnKubernetes/L01-Install&ConfigureK8s.md

-### Overview:
+### K3s Overview:
-K3s is a certified lightweight kubernetes.
-The tool can be used to create a single node kubernetes cluster.
+K3s is a certified lightweight Kubernetes.
+The tool can be used to create a single node Kubernetes cluster.
+Below are the steps to install and configure K3s on AWS EC2 instance

 - [Install and Configure K3s](#install-and-configure-k3s)
   - [Installation](#installation)